isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [The ISO C++ standard library](#S-stdlib)
 * Whatever foundation libraries are used for the current project(s)

-**Note**: Alternative formulation: Say what should be done, rather than just how it should be done
+**Note**: Alternative formulation: Say what should be done, rather than just how it should be done.

 **Note**: Some language constructs express intent better than others.

-**Example**: if two `int`s are meant to be the coordinates of a 2D point, say so:
+**Example**: If two `int`s are meant to be the coordinates of a 2D point, say so:

 		drawline(int, int, int, int);	// obscure
 		drawline(Point, Point);		// clearer